Skip to main content

 run patcher report without an include-dirs argument

-for each $target in the output of patcher report
+for each $target in output

 run patcher update --target=$target